PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-08 15:00:20
+Last updated: 2024-04-08 15:00:53
-Random Quote: Jesus!
-Just grow some fucking balls! - Walter White
+Random Quote: Love can’t be timed.
+It has to be lived. - Berlin